chris-townsend/PP4-Kitchen_Tales/README.md

 #### Wireframes

 Initial wireframes were created for the original ideas, and as functionality was scaled back, these wireframes have also served as guidelines for the more basic features that remain in place for future development.
 The wireframes were designed using Balsamiq, with a mobile-first approach in mind.
+When building the recipe detail page, I noticed that the white space to the left of the screen resulted in a poor user experience when viewed on desktop.
+In order to improve the overall layout, this issue was addressed and the white space was removed to cover the entire screen.

 *Please note that to view the wireframe images, you need to click on the arrow next to each title.*